Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a directory in /tmp folder
+This script move a file to the directory /tmp